SeedTactics/fms-insight/docs/client-efficiency.md

 the month.
 On the x-axis are the days of the month and on the y-axis are the part types.
 For each part and each day, FMS Insight counts how many parts were produced that day.
-For each grid cell in the chart, the completed count is drawn as a color with darker colors higher counts and ligher colors lower counts.
+For each grid cell in the chart, the completed count is drawn as a color with darker colors higher counts and lighter colors lower counts.
 A grid cell can be moused over to obtain extra information in a tooltip.